Technical Debt as a Product-Engineering Issue

 Here is one of the possible solutions for handling technical debt.

 - Have periodic lightweight sessions with engineers to collect information about technical debt.
+Keep a list of tech debt issues.

 - Select the most beneficial technical issues to solve and plan a work breakdown (milestones, architectural diagrams, dependencies, etc.).
-Treat it like you would treat any other initiative.
+Treat it like you would treat any other product initiative.

 Two more things

-Don't work on too many issues at once.
 It's very rare that technical debt issues are not connected in some way, and if they are, the complexity multiplies.
 For example, the availability of people who can work on a particular issue, or architectural changes and integrations that make it more complex to work on more issues in parallel, etc. It's helpful if big transformative projects can be broken down into smaller, autonomous chunks.
-I always ask "Can we break this idea into several milestones, so each milestone delivers some value, and if we decide to stop the big project after some milestone, will the value we provided remain?"

-Find a way to celebrate the success of removing technical debt and connect that result with the company goals.
-This will keep everyone involved motivated and the business happy.
+This will keep the team involved motivated and the business happy.
 It's about making partnerships, and when you are able to present the data about how your team contributed to the overall success, those partnerships will come about naturally.
-The best way to do this is to keep good documentation about handling technical debt.
 One trick for keeping the momentum rolling is to start small.
 Choose a smaller milestone or project to prove to everyone (including yourself) that this system works.
 And change the system if it doesn't work well for you.